ACS DivCHED Examinations Institute Fellows Program

 - analysis of exam items for psychometric traits (e.g. item-order effects, answer order effects, partial credit via polytomous scoring)

-People who become fellows of the Institute have customary appointments (as postdoctoral students or visiting faculty) at Iowa State University.
+People who become fellows of the Institute have a visiting professor appointment at the University of Wisconsin-Milwaukee.
 This provides the normal suite of resources including office space, access to the Internet, equipment, supplies, and the support facilities and access to library services.

 If you are interested in discussing the idea of being a fellow at the Institute, you can contact us at email@example.com.